greg-raven/grus/_posts/2019-12-04-no-impeachment-2.md

 categories:
 - Letters
 tags:
-- Representative Adam Schiff
+- Adam Schiff
-- Representative Jerrod Nadler
+- Jerrod Nadler
-- Representative Nancy Pelosi
+- Nancy Pelosi
 ---

 I write to oppose the coup that Democrats are pretending is an "impeachment inquiry."